daanjiskoot/Intermediate_generator/README.md

 OR

-All requirements can be installed by runnning the environment file(to do):
+All requirements can be installed by solving the environment through(to do):

 ```conda env create -f environment.yml```